Max-Meinel/Tic-Tac-Toe/CONTRIBUTING.md

 Through user assitance from developers like you, we are able to grow and improve our software.
 Therefore benefitting the whole user community.
 Please take a little bit of time reading this guide.
 It will make sure you get a smooth and pleasing experience contributing to our Project.

+## 1. Claim an Issue

-## 1. Setting up your work enviroment
+## 2. Setting up your work enviroment
 You have to fork the repository in order to make changes.
 The steps are as followed:
 - You have to fork the repositoy to your personal github account.
 - You need a cloned version of the fork on your local machine.